Brexit: information for prospective students

 We have a strong commitment to enabling students to study and work abroad.
 Many of our students participate in the Erasmus+ programme, which is funded by the European Commission and provides a grant for students to study and work in Europe.

-You can contact the Global Opportunities team with queries on Erasmus+ and study abroad.
+You can contact the Global Opportunities team with any queries about studying or working abroad.

-If you are currently studying or you are starting a course in 2018 and are planning on intercalating, you do not 'leave' our institution.
+If you plan on intercalating during your degree programme, you do not 'leave' our institution.
 When you return after your year out we consider you a continuing student for fee purposes.

 Brexit has no immediate effect on those applying to or participating in Horizon 2020.
 UK researchers and businesses can continue to apply to the programme in the usual way.